 Melbourne – it's the ultimate breakfast city.
 Whether you’re catching up with mates, hungover or hangry, we're spoiled for choice when it comes to our morning meals.
+Here are the best breakfasts Melbourne has to offer.
 While you're on the breakfast bandwagon, you can also check out Melbourne's best porridge, or sweeten things up with one of our favourite hot chocolates.
 And hey, if all else fails, there's always milkshakes and doughnuts.

 House-made coconut yoghurt; local kelp salt; ash rolls – these are a few of our favourite things on the menu at Top Paddock’s younger, more refined sister.
 The care that goes into sourcing and preparing ingredients here is on par with some of Melbourne’s better dinner destinations.
 It’s most obvious in dishes like chilli scrambled eggs with cured Flinders Island wallaby and feta, and polenta porridge with burnt maple and textures of strawberry and basil.
 Housed in a shiny Victorian terrace beneath an apartment complex, the interior is as flash as the food: all white marble, gold and green.